Rolph van der Hoeven

 Rolph Eric van der Hoeven (born 23 June 1948) is emeritus professor on employment and development economics at the International Institute of Social Studies in The Hague and was appointed in 2009 as a member of the Committee on Development Cooperation of the International Advisory Council (AIV) to the Dutch Government.
-Dr. van der Hoeven is a member of the Board of Trustees of the KNCV Tuberculosis Fund.
+Van der Hoeven is a member of the Board of Trustees of the KNCV Tuberculosis Fund.

 Education

-Dr. van der Hoeven read econometrics at the University of Amsterdam where in 1969 he earned himself a BSc and followed it up with a MSc (Drs.) in 1974.
-He was awarded a PhD in development economics in 1987 when he defended his thesis Planning for Basic Needs in Kenya: A Basic Needs Simulation Model at the Free University of Amsterdam.
+Van der Hoeven read econometrics at the University of Amsterdam where in 1969 he earned a MSc (Drs.) in 1974.
+He was awarded a PhD in development economics in 1987 with his thesis Planning for Basic Needs in Kenya: A Basic Needs Simulation Model at the Free University of Amsterdam.